Strategic Housing Land Availability Assessment

 National Planning Policy Guidance outlines the purpose and process for housing and economic land availability assessments.
 An assessment of land availability identifies a future supply of land which is suitable, available and achievable for housing and economic development uses over the plan period.

-An assessment should identify sites and broad locations with potential for development, assess that potential and assess the suitability for development and the likelihood of development coming forward.
+An assessment should also identify sites and broad locations with potential for development, assess that potential and assess the suitability for development and the likelihood of development coming forward.

-It should be noted that the Strategic Housing Land Availability Assessment and Brownfield Site Schedule does not allocate land for development.
+It should be noted that the Strategic Housing Land Availability Assessment and Brownfield Site Register does not allocate land for development.
 It is an inventory and technical assessment of sites within the district.
 Sites, when they are required, have to be allocated through the Local Plan prior to development taking place, unless other circumstances indicate otherwise.

 National Planning Guidance set out a methodology flow chart which should be used when producing the SHLAA.
 An outline of these steps is below.